-Document(s) Details to be provided Invoice or proof of purchase Document must list: the brand and model of installed product(s) the number of installed product(s) the name and address of the energy consumer the name, address and ABN of the installer business the price of the product(s) (before VEEC incentive is applied) the VEEC incentive amount the amount paid the by the energy consumer for the product(s) (after VEEC incentive is applied) date of purchase or installation.
-Non prescribed certificate of electrical safety (CoES) 16 Either the VBA Compliance Certificate or CoES must include a description of the nature of work carried out, including: the type and number of product(s) installed the type and number of product(s) decommissioned and the method of decommissioning (where products are decommissioned as part of the installation) and An appendix(ces) may be provided with the VBA Compliance Certificate or a CoES.
+Document(s) Details to be provided the name, address and ABN of the installer business the price of the product(s) (before VEEC incentive is applied) the VEEC incentive amount the amount paid the by the energy consumer for the product(s) (after VEEC incentive is applied) date of purchase or installation.
+Non prescribed certificate of electrical safety (CoES) 16 Either the VBA Compliance Certificate or CoES must include a description of the nature of work carried out, including: the type and number of product(s) installed the type and number of product(s) decommissioned and the method of and decommissioning (where products are decommissioned as part of the installation) An appendix(ces) may be provided with the VBA Compliance Certificate or a CoES.
 Where an appendix is used, the following criteria must be met: VBA Compliance Certificate 17 the certificate must refer to the appendix and list the number of pages the appendix must be attached to the certificate each appendix page must be numbered, with the certificate number referenced on each page each appendix page must be signed by the plumber or electrician responsible for the completed work all premises being claimed for must be listed with the corresponding installed product information in the appendix (where multiple units at one address receive an upgrade) the type of work performed is specified for each premises being claimed for.
-Geotagged photographs Geo-tagged photographs which are date and time stamped showing: the existing product(s) before the upgrade the brand, model and serial number of the existing product(s)18 the date of manufacture of the system(s) showing a date at least 5 years prior to the date of the upgrade19 (where upgrade is for replacements of electric boosted solar water heater(s) or gas boosted solar water heater(s) with non-functional components)
+Geotagged photographs Geo-tagged photographs which are date and time stamped showing: the existing product(s) before the upgrade the brand, model and serial number of the existing product(s)18 the date of manufacture of the system(s) showing a date at least 5 years prior to the date of the upgrade19 (where upgrade is for replacements of electric boosted solar water heater(s) or gas boosted solar water heater(s) with non-functional components) the gas pipe of the existing product(s) sealed and/or capped using appropriate materials (where the existing product is a gas or lpg water heater) the existing product(s) ready to be removed from the consumer's premises (where product(s) is being removed)